ONSdigital/csvcubed/external-docs/docs/guides/using-templates.md

 In the above example, we have reused the `year` template, but given the dimension created the label of `Competition Year`.

 ## Available templates
+The templates are currently in version 1.0; with future development planned.
+You can see the entire list of the templates inline below or on [csvcubed github](https://github.com/GSS-Cogs/csvcubed/tree/main/csvcubed/csvcubed/readers/cubeconfig/v1_0/templates).
+Our template funcitonality prefers to fetch the most recent version of our templates from the web; however it will fall back to the most recently installed package should github be unreachable.

 ### Date/Time period template